-Ms. Lawrie gave the board a brief background of herself, family, education, work in Sitka.
+Ms. Lawrie gave the board a brief background of herself, family, education, and work in Sitka.
 Ms. Lawrie again requested the board allow her to obtain tattooing training through the online course, Artist Accelerator Program, hosted by Tattooing 101 apprenticeship.

-Chair McKinley asked, as a previous Sitka shop owner, were there any tattooing shops in Sitka where she could obtain required training.
+Chair McKinley asked, as a previous Sitka shop owner, whether there were any tattooing shops in Sitka where she could obtain the required training.
 Ms. Lawrie stated that to her knowledge, there were no tattooing shops in Sitka.
 Chair McKinley stated he thought there were at least two (2) tattooing shops in Sitka at this time.